Adjust Pearson's $r$ to Measure Arbitrary Monotone Dependence

-In addition to simulated scenarios, we also investigate the performance of these measures on real life scenarios provided by NIST \cite{nationalinstituteofstandardsandtechnologyNISTStandardReference2003}.
-There are five available monotone scenarios (available at https://www.itl.nist.gov/div898/strd/nls/nls\_main.shtml): \begin{itemize} \item Chwirut1: ultrasonic calibration, with $Y$ as ultrasonic response, and $X$ as metal distance. \item Hahn1: thermal expansion of copper, with $Y$ as the coefficient of thermal expansion, and $X$ as temperature in degrees kelvin. \item Rat43: sigmoid growth, with $Y$ as dry weight of onion bulbs and tops, and $X$ as growing time. \item Roszman1: quantum defects in iodine atoms, with $Y$ as the number of quantum defects, and $X$ as the excited energy state. \item Thurber: semiconductor electron mobility, with $Y$ as a measure of electron mobility, and $X$ as the natural log of the density. \end{itemize} The performance of nine measures in these five scenarios are depicted in Figure \ref{fig3}.
+In addition to simulated scenarios, we also investigate the performance of these measures on real life scenarios provided by NIST \citep{nationalinstituteofstandardsandtechnologyNISTStandardReference2003}.
+There are five available monotone scenarios: Chwirut1, Hahn1, Rat43, Roszman1, and Thurber.
+Details for these scenarios are available in Appendix \ref{appendixReallifeScenarios}.

+The performance of nine measures in these five scenarios are depicted in Figure \ref{fig3}.
 Bar plots illustrate the measured values, the conventional true value verified by NIST is annotated on the top of each scenario group.
 And the differences between the measured value and the true value are mapped as error bars.

-It can be seen from Figure \ref{fig3} that ${r^\# }$ possesses mini-mum error, or best accuracy performance among all these five scenarios, with its MAE value as 0.00141 , followed by $\rho $(0.0159), MIC(0.0249), dCor(0.0575), $\tau $(0.0779), $r$( 0.0916), $\xi $(0.166), HSIC(0.891) and ${r^ + }$(0.956).
+It can be seen from Figure \ref{fig3} that ${r^\# }$ possesses minimum error, or best accuracy performance among all these five scenarios, with its MAE value as 0.00141, followed by $\rho $(0.0159), MIC(0.0249), dCor(0.0575), $\tau $(0.0779), $r$(0.0916), $\xi $(0.166), HSIC(0.891) and ${r^ + }$(0.956).